Leave this site

 Vulnerable or intimidated victims are entitled to assistance to obtain information and in relation to application completion.

 3.2.14.
-Assaults on Officers and Staff
+Assaults on officers and staff

 3.2.15.
 Domestic abuse involving Kent Police employees

-See SOP N07a – Domestic Abuse: Sections 29-32.
+Information within SOP N07a – Domestic Abuse.

 3.2.16.
 Evidence Led Prosecutions (ELP)